 How to Begin Teaching in Israel

-Also be aware of Master Chess players in Beersheba, a city found in the Negev desert.
-The city and surrounding area is home to the largest number of grandmaster chess players per capita than any other city in the world.
+Also be aware of master chess players in Beersheba, a city found in the Negev desert.
+The city and surrounding area are home to the largest number of grandmaster chess players per capita than any other city in the world.

-Innovation has always been present in Israeli culture with the original technology in mobile phones developed there, also the likes of Voicemail technology and even GPS-based navigation all either originating or developed there.
+Innovation has always been present in Israeli culture, with the original technology in mobile phones developed there.
+Also the likes of voicemail technology and even GPS-based navigation all either originated or were developed there.

-Israel really invest in the thirst for knowledge and as a result they have more museums per capita than any other country in the world.
-They also have the first ever underwater museum found in Caesarea, since 2006 you can dive into history with the Old Caesarea Diving Center.
+Israel really invests in the thirst for knowledge and, as a result, they have more museums per capita than any other country in the world.
+They also have the first-ever underwater museum found in Caesarea and, since 2006, you can dive into history with the Old Caesarea Diving Center.

 Typical Contract Length